masamatt/mjo_eq-wave_model/README.md

 #### III.iv - Plot Model Output:  MJO_PLOT.m
 The script [`MJO_PLOT.m`](https://github.com/masamatt/mjo_eq-wave_model/blob/master/MJO_PLOT.m) is automatically called at the end of the script `MJO_RUN.m`.
-Inside `MJO_PLOT.m` are parameter options that can be set to make some adjustments to a plot.
+Inside `MJO_PLOT.m` are parameter options that can be set to make plot adjustments.
 You can simply edit the parameters then call the script from the Matlab prompt
 ```matlab
 >> MJO_PLOT
 ```